basho/basho_docs/source/languages/en/riak/ops/building/installing/post-install.md

 of the Riak node after installation by using Riak's built-in diagnostic utility [Riaknostic](http://riaknostic.basho.com/).

-Ensure that Riak is running on the node, and issue the following command:
+To start up Riaknostic, ensure that Riak is running on the node and issue the following command:

 ```bash
 riak-admin diag
 ```

-Make the recommended changes from the command output to ensure optimal node operation.
+More extensive documentation for Riaknostic can be found in the [[Inspecting a Node]] guide.

 ## Now what?